-Traditionally China, as a neighbour, because people are very communist.
+Traditionally China, as a neighbor, because their people are very communist.
 And Russia, since there are many North Koreans living there.
-Cambodia, Laos and Vietnam as well.
+Cambodia, Laos, and Vietnam as well.
 But things are changing.
 Nowadays we have a lot of supporters in Europe and the US.

 Alejandro with Kim Yong-nam, Chairman of the Presidium of the Supreme People's Assembly of North Korea.

 Really?
 How many international members are there?

 Near 13,000.
 Since the US is the most developed in terms of internet capacity, it's number one right now in terms of members.
 Second is the UK.
 To join as a member is free, and it's very important that no one earns any money.

 If you don’t earn any money, how do you survive?

 We are all volunteers with day jobs who dedicate our free time to our passion for North Korea.
 I haven’t received a single cent for my work since I started.